meshula/Nanocolor/README.md

 ### Colorimetric colour space

-A colour space having an exact and simple relationship to CIE colorimetric values.
+A colour space having an exact and simple relationship to CIEXY colorimetric values.

 ### Adopted white

-A “spectral radiance distribution” that converts to perfectly achromatic colour signals that have a value of unity “(i.e. colour signals that are considered to correspond to a perfect white diffuser)”
+A “spectral radiance distribution” that converts to achromatic colour signals where each component is 1.0

 ### Additive RGB colour space

-colorimetric colour space with three primary chromaticities, adopted white chromaticity, transfer function
+colorimetric colour space with three primary chromaticities, a white point, and a transfer function

 ### Colour space encoding